gdmobile/annecy-media-docs/native-offerwall-rest-api/README.md

 GET https://api.annecy.media/offers/lazy?hash=<hash>&country=<country>&locale=<locale>&platform=<platform>&advertiser_id=<advertiser_id>&ip=<ip>&user_id=<user_id>&lazy_ids[]=<lazy_id_1>&lazy_ids[]=<lazy_id_2>
 ```

 Returns an `Array` of all active lazy offers.
 It is possible that not all lazy offers you've got from `GET /offers` are available.
 That's why you should hide them, until you've got the real tracking URL.
-As soon as you have the lazy offer, replace all fields in the `tracking_url`.
+As soon as you have the lazy offer, replace all placeholder `field`s in the offer.
 Search for the `search` value and replace it with the `replace` value.

 Node.js Replace Example: